Video on how to migrate CCR files to SAM now available

 It’s a mistake to rush into the SAM vendor registration process!

-August 1, 2012 by
+August 1, 2012 By ei2admin

 If you want to successfully pursue a government contract, it is essential that you register your business in the federal government’s vendor database.
-In fact, you may have received an advertisement from someone who is offering to register your business – for a fee – in a vendor database.
+The database is called SAM – System for Award Management – and it’s important for you to know that SAM registration is free and is something you can do yourself.

 We don’t want you to learn the hard way that registering in SAM with incorrect or incomplete information is worse than not registering at all.

-The Georgia Tech Procurement Assistance Center (GTPAC) provides advice to Georgia businesses every day on the subject of proper vendor registration.
+The Georgia Tech Procurement Assistance Center (GTPAC) provides advice to Georgia businesses – literally every day – on the subject of proper vendor registration.
 In the course of providing this assistance, our Procurement Counselors review many existing registrations and registrations in progress.
 Based on our reviews, GTPAC estimates that at least 20 percent of the 600,000 firms presently registered in SAM have errors in their records.
 The mistakes range from misspelled words to empty data fields, to incomplete entries, to selection of incorrect procurement codes, and other flaws.
-As a result, these vendors miss-out on government contract opportunities either because they are screened-out for not exhibiting attention-to-detail or – because of incomplete information – they cannot be identified by government buyers.
+As a result, these vendors can miss-out on government contract opportunities either because they are screened-out for not exhibiting proper attention-to-detail or – because of incomplete information – they cannot be identified by government buyers.

 Are you beginning to see proper registration in SAM in a new light, including what an important tool SAM is to effectively market yourself to the government?
 Truly, SAM is much more than a mere task to quickly get out of the way!

-In preparation for registration in SAM, there are several steps you should take..
+In preparation for registration in SAM, there are several steps you should take.
 Among these steps are:

 1. Obtain a TIN/EIN for your business from the IRS.
 (Even if your business is a sole proprietorship, it’s important — because of identity-theft considerations — that you do not operate your business using your Social Security number.)